NicoPANW/Contrail_Cookbook/docs/index.md

 ![Screenshot](img/virtual_networks/VR-L2-L3-unknownmac.png)

 Below it is from compute 8 hosting vSRX_5.
-First of all, it proves that the arp request has been intercepted by compute 7 since no arp request from vSRX_3.
-Then we notice the ICMP echo, but no reply. vSRX_5 is sending arp request for vSRX_3 but with an unknown mac address as source, so vRouter never replies.
+First of all, it proves that the arp request has been intercepted by vrouter on compute 7 since no arp request from vSRX_3.
+Then we notice the ICMP echo request, but no reply. vSRX_5 is sending arp request for vSRX_3 but with an unknown mac address as source, so vRouter never replies.

 ![Screenshot](img/virtual_networks/VR-L2-L3-unknownmac1.png)